Off-beat family adventures

 Elmina Fort, Ghana

-On the Gulf of Guinea in West Africa, Ghana blends Atlantic beaches with UNESCO-listed forts and national parks full of elephant, lion, antelope, baboons and more.
+On the Gulf of Guinea in West Africa, Ghana blends Atlantic beaches with UNESCO-listed forts and national parks full of elephants, lions, antelope, baboons and more.
 It may not quite rival the great wildlife reserves of East and Southern Africa, but here you can combine safari with completely unique cultural experiences.
 Design and stamp your own distinctive kente cloth, make hand-made glass beads and buy produce in the market to cook your own West African feast.

 19. Rwanda